peterhinch/micropython-async/PRIMITIVES.md

  * `barrier` A `Barrier` instance may be passed.
 See below.

 Public class methods:
- * `cancel` Asynchronous. **[API change: was synchronous]**
+ * `cancel` Asynchronous.
  Mandatory arg: a coro name.
  Optional boolean arg `nowait` default `True`
  By default it will return soon.
 If `nowait` is `False` it will pause until the coro has completed cancellation.
  The named coro will receive a `StopTask` exception the next time it is scheduled.
 If the `@namedtask` decorator is used this is transparent to the user but the exception may be trapped for custom cleanup (see below).
  `cancel` will return `True` if the coro was cancelled.
 It will return `False` if the coro has already ended or been cancelled.
  * `is_running` Synchronous.
 Arg: A coro name.
 Returns `True` if coro is queued for scheduling, `False` if it has ended or been cancelled.